johnnynunez/Mooncake/doc/en/p2p-store.md

    ```
    The test is completed with the display of "ALL DONE".

-In the above process, the simulated inference nodes search for data sources, which is implemented by the internal logic of P2P Store, so there is no need for users to provide the IP of the training node.
+In the above process, the simulated inference nodes search for data sources, which is done by P2P Store, so there is no need for users to provide the IP of the training node.
 Similarly, it is necessary to ensure that other nodes can access this machine using the local machine's hostname `hostname(2)` or the `--local_server_name` filled in during the creation of the node.

 ## P2P Store API